Connect with us

 Nairobi accounts for about 73 per cent of the total number of shopping malls in the country, with Two Rivers Mall (67,000 sqm), Garden City (35,000 sqm) and The Hub (35,000 sqm) being the largest shopping malls in the city.

-According to the latest study by commercial property services firm Broll Group, the Kenyan capital is experiencing an upsurge of shopping centres, which has led to relatively high vacancies especially within newly built developments.
+According to the latest study by commercial property services firm Broll Group, the Kenyan capital is experiencing an upsurge in shopping centres, which has led to relatively high vacancies, especially within newly built developments.

 “The local retail scene is restricted by a narrow tenant base that is unable to support the vacant spaces available in the market,” Broll Property Group chief executive Malcolm Horne said in the Broll Sub-Saharan Africa Snapshot 2017.